lyubogankov/freecodecamp/javascript/javascript.md

 # Javascript Algorithms and Data Structures

 ## Basic JavaScript
+	Apparently, it was mostly ECMAScript 5 (ES5) features covered

 - JS is a **dynamic** language with **weakly typed** variables
 	- Dynamic = variables can be (re-)assigned values of any type without restriction